-Here are some simple methods you can use to get and keep in touch with parents and families.
+Here are some simple methods to get and keep in touch with parents and families.

-Remind: Message parents about ALL the things using this tool.
+Remind Message parents about ALL the things using this tool.
 Remind can work with several learning-management tools and even Quizlet!
 You can schedule out messages, too, saving you some teacher time.
 Remind even includes translation!
-I also love the feature of office hours, so parents and students know a good time to contact you. (remind.com)
+I also love the feature of office hours, so parents and students know an excellent time to contact you. (remind.com)

-Class Tag: This has amazing features such as translation and access across devices.
-Share pics and video with parents.
+Class Tag: This has impressive features such as translation and access across devices.
+Share pics and videos with parents.
 This tool is different from others because teachers can unlock rewards to get classroom goodies for FREE from partners. (classtag.com)

 How do you keep in touch with the parents and families of the students in your classroom?
 Share out your strategies and tools and tag me!
 Let’s chat about it!